Subarachnoid hemorrhage is a type of

 If you have

 these symptoms, call for emergency medical services right away.
-Early care can decrease the amount of damage to brain.
+Early care can decrease the amount of damage to the brain.

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 Your cerebrospinal fluid may need to be tested.
 This can be done with a